Skip to main content

 Yinghui Wang, M.B, M.S

-Dr. Wang joined the Iweala Lab as a Postdoc Research Fellow.
+Dr. Wang joined the Iweala Lab as a Postdoctorate Research Fellow.
 She received her Medical Degree from Tianjin Medical University (China, 2013), and her Master’s Degree in Immunology from Guilin Medical University (China, 2018), where she studied the dual role of innate immune response on the pathogenesis of metabolic disease.
 During the past five years, her research was focused on the field of cancer immunotherapy, such as CAR-T, CAR-NK-based pre-clinical/clinical studies, as well as investigation on Treg-mediated immune escape.

 Lab Alumni